 Venezuela, now the richest country in Latin America, on Thursday (July 5th) celebrated 143 years as an independent republic.

-Venezuela, now the richest country in Latin America, on Thursday (July 5th) celebrated 143 years as an independent republic.
+Background: Venezuela, now the richest country in Latin America, on Thursday (July 5th) celebrated 143 years as an independent republic.
 This year's celebration began in an atmosphere of relative calm and stability compared with previous years.
 Oil production has increased and action by guerrilla groups has noticeably declined.

 A major parade had been organised in Caracas to mark the anniversary.
 With a good deal of new military hardware on view -- including new tanks and recently purchased French Mirage fighter bombers -- the parade and flypast lasted for four hours.

 SYNOPSIS: Venezuela celebrated its independence anniversary on Thursday with a major military parade in the capital, Caracas.
 This year, the celebration began smoothly in an atmosphere of relatively greater calm and stability than in many previous years.
 Oil production has increased -- contributing further to Venezuela's claim to the highest standard of living in Latin America -- and action by guerrilla groups has noticeably fallen off.

 The anniversary parade recalls Venezuela's long struggle for independence against Spain.
 The hero of that struggle, Simon Bolivar, is especially honoured during the forces and military academies.
 Among the leaders watching the march past was President Raphael Caldera, who has this year steered the country into membership of the Andean pact alongside Colombia, Ecuador, Peru, Bolivia and Chile following a successful six nation tour.